Christchurch: Bargates, High Street, and Castle Street

 The doors at the end of the arcade used to be an entrance to the main post office.
 Now (in 2020) it is a vintage ladies’ dress shop.
 Inside the glass at right is a café bar, but for many years it was a carpet store.
 And the Pizza Express on the left was in the early- and mid-1990s a shop of mixed content, which included plastic model kits and even aviation postcards.
 The spaces farther down have changed use similarly over the years.

-Turning left at the mini roundabout at the end of the High street onto Castle Street…
+Proceeding from the mini roundabout at the end of the High street onto Castle Street, from which the red car is emerging in the preceding photo…

 Picture This art gallery: Artist Kate Marr